 Publications and reports

-The good practice exchange seminars, co-organised by the network with the European Commission, have been the main tool used by the Government Expert Group in order to carry out its tasks.
+The good practice exchange seminars, co-organised by the network with the European Commission, have been the main tool used by the Government Expert Group in order to carry out its tasks; this will continue with the newly established High Level Group.
 Twice a year government officials and experts from between 10 and 15 EU countries participate in these seminars to learn about a particular policy measure of the host country and to discuss its transferability.

 - Public policies combating discrimination on the grounds of religion or belief - Brussels seminar - Report 2012 ;